salazaritzel/CS5352_CTF_Project/README.md

+Made a copy of the cybench instructions here so we dont have to keep on going to their repo everytime.

 # Cybench: A Framework for Evaluating Cybersecurity Capabilities and Risk

 This repository contains code used in the Cybench project ([website](https://cybench.github.io), [paper](https://arxiv.org/abs/2408.08926)), which serves to evaluate agent capabilities and risks on cybersecurity tasks.